Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Actions on hyperbolic spaces

 We have the standard classification of the individual elements $g\in G$ as follows:\\ \begin{defn} (i) The element $g$ is {\bf elliptic} under the given action if the subgroup $\langle g\rangle$ has bounded orbits.
 This happens if and only if $\partial_{\langle g\rangle} X=\emptyset$.\\ (ii) The element $g$ is {\bf loxodromic} under the given action if the subgroup $\langle g\rangle$ embeds quasi-isometrically in $X$ under the (or an) orbit map, namely there is $c>0$ (which exists independently of $x\in X$) such that for all $n\in\Z$ we have $d(g^n(x),x)\geq |n|c$.
 This occurs if and only if $\partial_{\langle g\rangle} X$ consists of exactly 2 points $\{g^\pm\}$ for any $x\in X$ and this is the fixed point set of $g$ on $\partial X$.\\ (iii) The element $g$ is {\bf parabolic} exactly when it is not elliptic or loxodromic, which occurs if and only if $\partial_{\langle g\rangle} X$ consists of exactly 1 point and again this is the fixed point set of $g$ on $\partial X$. \end{defn} Note that an element $g\in G$ is elliptic/loxodromic/parabolic if and only if $g^n$ is (for some/all $n\in\Z\setminus \{0\}$) and if and only if some conjugate of $g$ is.

-Moving back now to arbitrary groups, if $G$ acts by isometries on an arbitrary hyperbolic space $X$ then we have the Gromov classification dividing possible actions into five very different classes.
-In the case that $G=\langle g\rangle$ is cyclic, the first three classes correspond to the three cases in Definition \ref{cyc} and the next two do not occur (for these facts and related references, see \cite{abos} and \cite{ren}):\\ \\ (1) The action has {\bf bounded orbits}.\\ (2) The action is {\bf parabolic} (or horocyclic), meaning that $\partial_G X$ has exactly one point $p$.
+Moving back now to arbitrary groups, if $G$ acts by isometries on an arbitrary hyperbolic space $X$ then we have the Gromov classification dividing possible actions into five very different classes (for these facts and related references, see \cite{abos} and \cite{ren}):\\ \\ (1) The action has {\bf bounded orbits}.\\ (2) The action is {\bf parabolic} (or horocyclic), meaning that $\partial_G X$ has exactly one point $p$.
 In this case the action can never be cobounded.\\ (3) The action is {\bf lineal}, meaning that $\partial_G X=\{p,q\}$ has exactly 2 points (which in general can be swapped or fixed pointwise by the action of $G$).
 In this case there will exist some loxodromic element in $G$ with limit set $\{p,q\}$.\\ (4) The action is {\bf quasi-parabolic} (or focal).
 This says that the limit set has at least 3 points, so is infinite, but there is some point $p\in\partial_G X$ which is globally fixed by $G$.
 This implies that $G$ contains a pair of loxodromic elements with limit sets $\{p,q\}$ and $\{p,r\}$ for $p,q,r$ distinct points.\\ (5) The action is {\bf general}: the limit set is infinite and we have two loxodromic elements with disjoint limit sets.

-We will be interested in the question: given a specific group $G$ and a particular element $g\in G$, can we find an action of $G$ on some hyperbolic space $X$ where $g$ acts loxodromically?
-If we first consider obstructions, the most obvious is if $g$ has finite order.
-Moreover if $G$ is finitely generated and $g\in G$ is distorted, that is the word length of $g^n$ does not grow linearly in $n$, then there is no action of $G$ by isometries on any metric space where $g$ acts loxodromically.